 Rabbi Marc Schneier

-Rabbi Marc Schneier is the 18th generation of a distinguished rabbinic dynasty.
-He is an international figure who is known for his innovative leadership in the promotion of dialogue and cooperation in intergroup and race relations.
+The Hampton Synagogue is the vision of our Founding Rabbi Marc Schneier.
+Since 1990, he has led our congregation to extraordinary and unparalleled heights.
+Today, The Hampton Synagogue is one of the preeminent and most dynamic communities in the Jewish world.
+Rabbi Schneier is the 18th generation of a distinguished rabbinic dynasty.
+He is an international figure who is renowned for his innovative leadership in the promotion of dialogue and cooperation in intergroup and race relations.
 As a prominent leader of the Jewish community, Rabbi Schneier has emerged in the forefront of combating anti-Semitism and Islamophobia in the Jewish and Muslim communities around the world.
-He serves as Vice President of the World Jewish Congress, Honorary Chairman of the World Jewish Congress United States and spearheads its Commission on Intergroup Relations; Founder and President of The Foundation for Ethnic Understanding (1990) of which Russell Simmons is Chairman; and Founding Rabbi of The Hampton Synagogue in Westhampton Beach and The New York Synagogue in Manhattan.
+He has served at the helm of the World Jewish Congress and the New York Board of Rabbis.
+Rabbi Schneier is the Founder and President of The Foundation for Ethnic Understanding of which Russell Simmons is Chairman.
+He is Guest Rabbi of the New Synagogue of Palm Beach.
 He has been honored by the United States Congress and the State of Israel as an advocate for human and civil rights and religious and ethnic tolerance.
-In 2009, Rabbi Schneier was inducted into the Martin Luther King Jr. Board of Preachers at Morehouse College in Atlanta.

-Named one of the 50 most prominent Jews in the United States by The Forward and one of America's top 50 rabbis by Newsweek Magazine, he served as President of the North American Board of Rabbis and the New York Board of Rabbis.
+Rabbi Schneier was named one of the 50 most prominent Jews in the United States by The Forward and one of America's top 50 rabbis by Newsweek Magazine.

 He is recipient of many awards, including The Kelly Miller Smith Ecumenical Award from the Southern Christian Leadership Conference, The NAACP Martin Luther King, Jr. "Measure Of A Man Award", The Ellis Island Medal of Honor, The Civil Rights Leadership Award in Honor of Dr. Martin Luther King, Jr., The New York State Martin Luther King, Jr. Medal, the American Civil Rights Education Services Civil Rights Award, and the Interfaith Award from the Islamic Center of Long Island.
+In 2009, Rabbi Schneier was inducted into the Martin Luther King Jr. Board of Preachers at Morehouse College in Atlanta.